-The CE-Mark obtained in 2019 for our Genio system will remain valid until March 2024, and it must be re- certified under the EU Medical Devices Regulation before then.
+To be able to continue to place our Genio device on the EU market, if we decide to do so, the CE-Mark obtained in 2019 for our Genio system will have to be re-certified under the MDR before the extended deadline of December 31, 2027.
+To benefit from the extended transitional period, the manufacturer or its authorized representative need to have submitted an application for MDR certification by May 26, 2024 and needs to have signed a written proposal/agreement with the Notified Body by September 26, 2024.
 The re-certification requires us to present documentation and other evidence demonstrating that the performance and the safety of the system has been maintained and that the system continues to meet existing regulations and standards.
 Otherwise, the marketing and sale of the Genio system in EU member states may be temporarily or permanently prohibited.
-Significant modifications to the Genio system, if any, will also require certification under the EU Medical Devices Regulation.
+Significant modifications to the Genio system, if any, will require certification under the MDR and cannot be implemented during the transition period from AIMDD to MDR.

 The overall backlogs experienced by the Notified Bodies having already been re-designated (including the Dutch company DEKRA Certification B.V., which issued the CE-Mark and an ISO 13485:2016 certificate to us under the AIMD Directive) might have a negative impact on the re-certification of the Genio system.
-We believe, however, that we are on track to meet the new requirements by the deadlines set forth in the EU Medical Devices Regulation.
+We believe, however, that we are on track to meet the new requirements by the deadlines set forth in the MDR.

-Any third-party entities that we rely upon for distribution of our products in the EU, such as our local distributor in Spain, also need to be compliant with the EU Medical Devices Regulation.
-If a distributor in the EU fails to meet the EU Medical Devices Regulation requirements, on a timely basis or at all, the marketing and sale of the Genio system by such distributor may be temporarily or permanently prohibited.
+Any third-party entities that we rely upon for distribution of our products in the EU, such as our local distributor in Spain, also need to be compliant with the MDR.
+If a distributor in the EU fails to meet the MDR requirements, on a timely basis or at all, the marketing and sale of our Genio products by such distributor may be temporarily or permanently prohibited.

-Any delay or failure to comply with the EU Medical Devices Regulation could result in the sale of the Genio system being temporarily or permanently prohibited in EU member states and affect our reputation, business, financial condition, results of operations and prospects.
+Any delay or failure to comply with the MDR could result in the sale of our Genio products being temporarily or permanently prohibited in EU member states and affect our reputation, business, financial condition, results of operations and prospects.